univention/univention-corporate-server/doc/manual/central-management-umc/udm-command.rst

    > --set postcode="28239" \
    > --set city="Bremen"

-This command can be used to display all the users whose user name begins with *user*:
+This command can be used to display all the users whose username begins with *user*:

 .. code-block::